mohamedsafi7/medi_scan_irm/README.md

 ## 🔍 Overview

 MediScan AI is an educational tool designed to demonstrate how artificial intelligence can assist in the analysis of medical images for potential cancer indicators.
-The application combines Google's powerful Gemini AI technology with a vector database (Chroma) to provide contextually relevant analysis based on historical cancer data.
+The application combines Google's powerful Gemini AI technology with reference MRI images from the "Breast Cancer Patients MRI's" dataset to provide contextually relevant analysis.

 > **⚠️ Important Disclaimer**: MediScan AI is designed for educational purposes only and should not replace professional medical diagnosis.
 All results should be reviewed by qualified healthcare professionals.

 ## ✨ Key Features

 ### 🧠 AI-Powered Analysis
-- Utilizes Google's Gemini AI to analyze medical images for potential cancer indicators
+- Dual AI approach: Machine Learning model + Gemini AI for comprehensive analysis
+- ML model trained directly on the MRI dataset for accurate classification
-- Provides confidence scores, detailed analysis, and recommendations
+- Gemini AI provides detailed analysis and explanations
-- Enhanced with vector database technology for more accurate results
+- Enhanced with reference MRI images from healthy and sick patients for more accurate results

 ### 📊 Advanced Visualizations
 - **Key Metrics Comparison**: Compares detected metrics with benign and malignant thresholds